Pricing and clearing combinatorial markets with singleton and swap orders: Efficient algorithms for the futures opening auction problem: Numerical results

-We will now compare the running times of Algorithms \ref{futures alg 1} to \ref{futures alg 5}.
-For each algorithm we present numerical results of the algorithm variant that uses the \emph{\cpx\ network simplex} as a subroutine.
-In this test, we solved 40 real world instances with each algorithm.
+In this test, we solved 40 real-world instances with each algorithm.
 The instances were generated from historical order books of \EUREX\ and were initially studied by \cite{patent2011}.
-The proposed solution approach therein is an integer programming model\footnote{ ZIMPL model running on a {\it Pentium 4, 3.06GHz, 512MB, Windows XP SP3} using {\it SCIP 1.1.0}.} solving the futures opening auction problem.
+The proposed solution approach therein is an integer programming model\footnote{ZIMPL model running on a {\it Pentium 4, 3.06GHz, 512MB, Windows XP SP3} using {\it SCIP 1.1.0}.} solving the futures opening auction problem.
 For completeness, we would like to mention that the original data set has 55 instances, however only for 40 instances the order books could be fully reconstructed, which is necessary for a comparison.